-- The use of the PaperCut TCP/IP Ports in a Microsoft Clustered Windows Printing Environment should be considered experimental (see Chapter 23, Clustering and High Availability, for more information on Clustering in PaperCut).
+- The use of the PaperCut TCP/IP Ports in a Microsoft Clustered Windows Printing Environment should be considered experimental (see Chapter 24, Clustering and High Availability, for more information on Clustering in PaperCut).
 Clustering is a complex technology and further work is being undertaken to support the Hardware Page Count Checks in a clustered environment.
 We don't recommend its use in a production environment at this time. - Hardware-level checks will slow down printing a little (a few seconds between each job).
 The system needs to take a count snapshot before and after a job.
 The start/end of a job is detected by the printer entering an idle state and stabilization on some devices can take a few seconds (printing => idle).
 This process adds a small delay between each job. - Not all devices support SNMP and even some devices that do, do not support the ability to check page counts at the hardware level.
 Most major MPF/MFD devices support SNMP, however smaller printer brands may not.
 We suggest taking some time to test this option across your device type(s) once enabled. - On Windows, a different Printer Port needs to be installed/configured to support this level of device integration.
 Care has been taken to emulate the behavior of the Standard TCP/IP Port, however some drivers may complain if a non-default port is selected.
 Although this is rare, it may cause issues with some drivers.
 Always test the printer after changing the printer port.
-The development team is looking at ways to remove the dependency on a custom port, however at the current time this method has proven to be the most reliable. - If you have many printers it's very time consuming to use the Windows GUI to change the ports!
+The development team is looking at ways to remove the dependency on a custom port, however at the current time this method has proven to be the most reliable. - The use of non-PaperCut hold/release functionality on printers and copiers may cause inaccurate hardware validation as it will appear that the job never prints, or at least in a timely fashion.
+It is recommended to use PaperCut based release stations where required: (see Chapter 10, Hold/Release Queues & Print Release Stations) - If you have many printers it's very time consuming to use the Windows GUI to change the ports!
 Sorry about this, however we've not found a reliable way to script this process.
 Our recommended approach is to first test on a representative sample of your devices for a few days, then role the port change out across your fleet.
 We have found that some good music on the iPod and copious amounts of coffee will help ease the frustration :-)